 I failed last year.
 A lot.
 I failed more times than I can count.
-No matter how often I fail, the fear of failure is always sharp and cutting and it never feels good.
+No matter how often I fail, the fear of failure is always sharp and cutting—it never feels good.

-Two months after making my resolution, my thought process around buying stuff had radically changed.
+Two months after making my resolution, my thought process around buying stuff had changed significantly.
 At first, when I wanted to purchase an item I would think, Hey, look, that thing looks cool.
 I think I’ll buy it.

 But eventually, I was forced to face the fact that I couldn’t buy those things.
 And by the end of the fourth month, something beautiful had happened: I no longer wanted to buy new things.
 My entire thought process around impulse consumption had changed.

 I had accidentally reprogrammed myself.

 The point of my resolution was to prove I didn’t need to buy stuff for a year.
 But I learned I could actually change myself in the process.
-After four months, I no longer wanted to buy stuff on impulse.
+After four months, I no longer wanted to buy material items on impulse.
 The endless desire to consume was gone.
 It was—and still is—a phenomenal feeling.

 And then, six months into the experiment, something unfortunate happened: I spilled tea all over my computer.
 It wouldn’t power on.
 It was ruined.
 Thankfully, my first thought was not, I guess I’ll go buy another computer.
 Instead, my first thought was, How can I live without this item?

 I went the next several weeks without a computer.
 I wrote essays longhand on yellow legal pads.
 I wrote fiction by hand, and it looked like the musings of a madman.
 I accessed the Internet at libraries, at friends’ houses—anywhere except my tea-soaked Macbook.

-After a few weeks, Ryan offered to give me a new laptop for my thirtieth birthday—an offer I turned down because I felt like it was cheating.
+After a few weeks, Ryan offered to give me a new laptop for my 30th birthday—an offer I turned down because I felt like it was cheating.
 So I soldiered on, computerless for several more weeks.